 “I came because the strikers deserve unconditional support from all good socialists.
 Any effort that anyone can make should be made.
 There’s nothing more important to our movement than workers organising to use their collective bargaining power.”

 We were met with open arms by the university workers, who appreciated our efforts and the support we gave to them.

 Solidarity was also shown by taxi drivers, bus drivers and motorists, who beeped their horns in support of those on the picket line.
 National press photographers and the BBC attended to interview people at the strike.
 This included three of our own Marxist Society members - Heather, Stephanie and Beatrice - who gave their views to North West Tonight.

 After attending this picket line in the morning, we also did a tour of the picket lines at the various lecture theatres around the campus.

 The mood on the picket lines was one of enthusiasm and camaraderie.
 There were offers of hot drinks and biscuits to help combat the cold weather.
 Most importantly, there was socialising between the various groups present.
 Students and other workers expressed their solidarity and friendship in the struggle - to fight for fairness and for a decent pension for all workers.

 The level of support and militancy of the students joining the strike was remarkable everywhere.
 In Sussex, where the Marxist society participated actively in the picket lines, students blocked the roads into the university to prevent buses from bringing people across the picket line.

 The Marxist society at UCL joined the picket lines in solidarity with staff.
-One UCL comrade, Dora Dimitrova, was interviewed by the BBC.
+One UCL comrade, Beatrice Palmieri, was interviewed by the BBC.
 She told them that “education should be free".